nwthomas/programming-resources/resources/interviews.md

 #### **Paid**

 - [Interview Cake](https://www.interviewcake.com/) - Interview Cake also has a paid tier that will allow you to get more frequent code challenges along with solutions.

+## Resume

+- [Creddle](http://creddle.io/) - A free website to help you create a great resume
+- ["Your Resume is the Reason You're Not Getting Interviews" by Dominic White](https://medium.com/@dominicwhite/i-hire-software-developers-your-resume-is-the-reason-youre-not-getting-interviews-dc7b2520a2f1) - A great Medium article on the importance of making your resume standing out

 ## System Design